QuantEcon/tom-course-2025/lectures/intro.md

   name: python3
 ---

-# Tom's Course
+# Econ GA-3002, New York University

+ Spring 2025, Topics in Computational Economics

+ Teachers: Alfred Galichon and Thomas Sargent

-This website presents lectures for Tom's Course 2025
+ This website presents selected QuantEcon lectures for Tom's part of the class

 ```{tableofcontents}
 ```